chateight/image_display/README.md

 to display on memory image data on M5Stack

-image.c is an array of the following image data using Python script from
+image.c is an array of the following image using Python script,

 <https://qiita.com/r_midori/items/2c4feb5de05535441bc8>